NVX-CoV2373 COVID-19 Vaccine Description

 Novavax’s patented saponin-based Matrix-M adjuvant has demonstrated a potent and well-tolerated effect by stimulating the entry of antigen-presenting cells into the injection site and enhancing antigen presentation in local lymph nodes, boosting immune response and helping an immunized person make antibodies against the virus.

-Novavax identified NVX‑CoV2373 as its lead COVID-19 candidate following pre-clinical testing that demonstrated high immunogenicity and high levels of neutralizing antibodies.
+Novavax identified the recombinant nanoparticle NVX‑CoV2373 vaccine as its lead COVID-19 candidate following pre-clinical testing that demonstrated high immunogenicity and high levels of neutralizing antibodies.

 A Phase 1 clinical trial of NVX‑CoV2373 initiated in Australia during May 2020.
 On August 4, 2020, Novavax announced the Phase 1 data from its Phase 1/2 clinical trial found the recombinant COVID-19 vaccine candidate adjuvanted with Matrix-M was generally well-tolerated elicited robust antibody responses numerically superior to that seen in human convalescent sera.

-Importantly, the IgG antibody response was highly correlated with neutralization titers, demonstrating that a significant proportion of antibodies were functional.
+The IgG antibody response was significantly correlated with neutralization titers, demonstrating that a significant proportion of antibodies were functional.
 This study was published on August 6, 2020.

 And, the adjuvant was dose-sparing, with the lower 5 µg dose of NVX‑CoV2373 performing comparably with the 25 µg dose.
 Cellular immune responses were measured in a subset of participants, and NVX‑CoV2373 induced antigen-specific polyfunctional CD4+ T cell responses with a strong bias toward the Th1 phenotype (IFN-g, IL-2, and TNF-a).